Rideau Heights Regeneration - About

 Neighbourhood improvements should start small and increase over time through planned phases of work.

-The recommended plan that will guide the revitalization of the neighbourhood while continuing to maintain the City's social housing commitments was presented to City Council and the KFHC Board of Directors in the fall of 2015.
-The 20-year+ plan outlines an exciting long-term vision for the area's social housing and parkland properties and reflects input from area residents and best practices for neighbourhood renewal.
-It will be regularly re-evaluated to stay current.
+The recommended plan guides the revitalization of the neighbourhood and maintains the City's social housing commitments.
+The 20-year+ plan outlines an exciting long-term vision for the area's social housing and parkland properties, reflects input from area residents and best practices for neighbourhood renewal.

 Key features include:

-- improvements that offer enhanced sightlines to support passive neighbourhood surveillance and safety.
+- improvements that offer enhanced sightlines to support neighbourhood safety

 - November 2012 - Rideau Heights Regeneration Background Report